adhunter91/K-ready/README.md

-# PLAI
+# K-Ready
-Python Code for PLAI development
+Python Code for K-Ready development
 =======
-# PLAI_Webapp
+# K-Ready_Webapp

 ## Overview
-PLAI assesses children between ages 0-5 and helps them get kindergarten ready.
+K-ready assesses children between ages 0-5 and helps them get kindergarten ready.
 It will provide exercises to fill in their learning gaps.
 It will also assess children for speech/langugage disorders.